-This charming, small market town has many delights to offer the visitor.
-It is rich in historical and architectural interest and makes a great day out for the family.
+This charming, small market town is rich in historical and architectural interest and makes a great day out for the family.
 We are situated 13 miles from Nottingham on the A612 and 8 miles from Newark and the A1.

 “Rich in history, with wonderful acoustics and in a stunning location, Southwell Minster is one of the undiscovered jewels of the English countryside” Steve Knightley, Show of Hands